Multi-Objective Latent Space Optimization of Generative Molecular Design Models: Results

 The generated novel molecules with predicted DRD2 activity were prepared using Ligprep in Schrodinger 2021.3, with the molecules enumerated around chiral centers in a pH range of $7.4 \pm 2.0$.
 The crystal structure of 6CM4 was prepared with the protein preparation tool in Schrodinger 2021.3 at a pH of $7.4$.
 The generated ligands were docked along with $667$ inactive bait compounds as well as two non-reverse agonist DRD2 ligands as controls due to the possibility that the Risperidone bound structure would not be favorable to the docking of traditional antagonists.
 This concern was unfounded since both Domperidone and L-741626 were able to achieve low energy poses.
 From the docking, two compounds - compound~A (shown in Fig. \ref{drd2_compounds}(a)) and another compound which we refer to as compound~B (shown in Fig. \ref{drd2_compounds}(b)) achieved the lowest energies of any compounds including the crystal ligand.
 MD simulations using the same parameters as before were run for $15nS$ on compounds A and B to evaluate whether the confirmations predicted were stable (was the compound ejected from the pocket) and if relevant contacts were maintained.
 Additionally, the Schrodinger Prime molecular mechanics generalized Born surface area (MM-GBSA) calculations was carried out on all compounds/poses with docking scores the same or equal to the lowest scoring pose of the crystal ligand.

 While \textit{in silico} results do not often translate in activity \textit{in vivo}, they are often used to select what molecules get made and their priority for testing, so the results of this effort and the computational chemistry evaluation produced ``high priority compounds'' that are very different from the native ligand and the molecules on the market.
 This ability to \textit{in silico} explore vast amounts of novel chemistry space while still generating compounds with desirable properties is likely to lead to the types of cost and time reductions in discovery that have been promised by the AI/ML community.
 The actual compounds predicted have desirable properties (Figure~\ref{comp7_radar} shows the properties for compound~A as predicted by SwissADME~\cite{SwissADME_paper}).
 Additionally, the binding of compound~A (Figure~\ref{md_plot_12} (a)) shows that the typical aromatic interaction between W386 and the ligand in this case the $6$ member ring on the ligand as well as the potential for salt bridges from the ligand N's to the O's on D114.
 Of more interest is the two cyclopropane groups, which allow the compounds to have hydrophobic interactions with the largely hydrophobic mouth of the pocket, which includes residues 389, 392, 184, 189, 416, 412, etc. (Figure~\ref{md_plot_12} (b)) without having undesirable steric effects that bulkier ring systems may present.
 The potential desolvation effects from these residues while still allowing for the protein to have a closed confirmation have the potential to allow the compounds to be selective and active at low concentrations.
 As previously mentioned, this molecular series would not have been ranked high by computational or medicinal chemists based on how they looked, but once the poses were reviewed and the ease of the synthetic routes evaluated it is generally agreed that the series is a high priority.
+For illustrative purpose, we performed the ADMET analysis for the top candidate for DRD2.
+In practice, if one desires to select the optimal candidate leads for the properties of interest, a more comprehensive screening like the one performed in \cite{feng2023multiobjective} may be required.